hebcal/noaa/README.md

 <dl>
 <dt><a href="#GeoLocation">GeoLocation</a></dt>
 <dd><p>A class that contains location information such as latitude and longitude required for astronomical calculations.
 The
-elevation field may not be used by some calculation engines and would be ignored if set.
-Check the documentation for specific implementations of the <a href="AstronomicalCalculator">AstronomicalCalculator</a> to see if elevation is calculated as part of the algorithm.</p>
+elevation field may not be used by some calculation engines and would be ignored if set.</p>
 </dd>
 <dt><a href="#NOAACalculator">NOAACalculator</a></dt>
 <dd><p>Implementation of sunrise and sunset methods to calculate astronomical times based on the <a